-We started renting out the TENS Unit since 2021 and most of the clients they LOVE it.
+For our clients in Washington DC, Maryland, and Norther Virginia, we started renting out the TENS Unit since 2021 and most of the clients they LOVE it.
 It helped them tremendously during the pre & active labor stage.

 They all said it was definitely helpful.
 Some said: "I don't know what I could have done without it", another one had Prodromal labor and used it already for a few days.
 The 3rd one said: "it distracted me through every contraction".

 If you plan for an unmedicated birth and you change your mind during labor, an epidural is an option, which makes you hooked to the bed.
 Only a few hospitals do have Nitrous Oxide (laughing gas) and a possibility is the use of Nubain/Fentanyl/Demerol which makes you drowsy.

 Many clients like to be in control.
 A TENS Unit gives you some control.
 And, you can still move around.

 We see a TENS Unit as a tool in the toolbox.
 We have had clients who eventually choose for an epidural but because of using the TENS Unit, they could delay it.